Regarding what you need to do as a landlord in NSW and how to protect yourself:

 Before Approving a Tenant

-3. Ensure you have physically sighted proof of identification, proof of income, proof of address, and proof rental history (e.g. lease agreement, written reference, or tenant ledger)
+3. Ensure you have physically sighted or taken copies of proof of identification, proof of income, proof of address, and proof of rental history e.g. lease agreement, written reference, or tenant ledger.

 Once you wish to approve a Tenant